idelchi/aggr/README.md

   - `--hidden`, `-a` – Include hidden files and directories.
   - `--extensions`, `-x` – Only include listed file extensions (repeatable).
   - `--root`, `-C` – Set the root directory for matching and reading files.
-  - `--strip-prefix`, `-p` – Strip the single, non-glob directory prefix from header paths (see "Header paths & stripping").
   - `--binary`, `-b` – Include binary files.
   - `--dry-run`, `-d` – Show what would be packed without writing output.